Half-Life (video game): Development

-Half-Life was inspired by the FPS games Doom (1993) and Quake (1996), Stephen King's 1980 novella The Mist, and a 1963 episode of The Outer Limits titled "The Borderland".
-According to the designer Harry Teasley, Doom was a major influence and the team wanted Half-Life to "scare you like Doom did".
-The project had the working title Quiver, after the Arrowhead military base from The Mist.
-The name Half-Life was chosen because it was evocative of the theme, not clichéd, and had a corresponding visual symbol: the Greek letter λ (lower-case lambda), which represents the decay constant in the half-life equation.
-According to the designer Brett Johnson, the level design was inspired by environments in the manga series Akira.

-Valve struggled to find a publisher, as many believed the game was too ambitious for a first-time developer.
+Valve struggled to find a publisher, as many believed Half-Life was too ambitious for a first-time developer.
 Sierra On-Line signed Valve for a one-game deal as it was interested in making a 3D action game, especially one based on the Quake engine.
 Sierra gave Valve an advance of around $1 million in exchange for 30% of the revenue and 100% of the intellectual property; the rest of development was funded by Newell and Harrington.
 Valve first showed Half-Life in early 1997; it was a success at E3 that year, where Valve demonstrated the animation and artificial intelligence.
 Novel features of the artificial intelligence included fear and pack behavior.

 Valve aimed for a November 1997 release to compete with Quake II.
 By September 1997, the team found that, while they had built some innovative aspects in weapons, enemies, and level design, the game was not fun and there was little design cohesion.
 Playtesting produced "lukewarm" responses.
-Sierra would not agree to extra funding, so Newell took out a loan to fund additional development to rework the game.
+Sierra would not agree to extra funding, so Newell took out a loan to fund additional development to rework the game and delay its release date.